 ∴ Your journey then continues to Dades Valley, through an astonishing landscape of palm oasis, along the ancient caravan trading route.
 The landscapes of red coloured canyons formed by the Dades River includes astonishing gorges and spectacular winding roads.

-∴ The most famous canyon road – Tisdrin, a Berber name that means stairs, is located on the mountain range of the Anti-Atlas between the oasis of Boumalne Dades and Msemrir, a mountainous small village.
+∴ The most famous canyon road – Tisdrin, meaning stairs in Tamazight language, is located on the mountain range of the Anti-Atlas between the oasis of Boumalne Dades and Msemrir, a mountainous small village.
 Stop and enjoy the view of one of the most winding roads in the world, while having Moroccan mint tea at the beautiful café-restaurant overlooking the canyons.
-Charming Dades Valley will be our overnight accommodation, with locally made dinner and evening of traditional Berber music.
+Charming Dades Valley will be our overnight accommodation, with a locally made dinner and an evening of traditional Amazigh music.

 ∴ After locally-made lunch, you’ll be taken on tour to the famous Atlas Film Studio in Ouarzazate – the world’s largest film studio.
 Films and TV series that have used the services of the studio include The Mummy, Gladiator, Kingdom of Heaven, Babel, Game of Thrones, Vikings and many more.